ibrahim-mohd/PPIS-MDPharma/README.md

   -osol_name OW \
   -sol_resname SOL \
   -hbond_direction 1 \
-  -ignore_nowater_hbond 0  # ignore H-bond assignment if no water is found in the current frame
+  -ignore_nowater_hbond 0
 ```
 Note that `mol.gro` is our reference frame.
+If `-hbond_direction` is set to 0, Hbond directions are not taken into account, one obtain more hits that is not super depedenent on the current conformation. `-ignore_nowater_hbond` if set to 1 ignores Hbond assignments for sites for which no water in Hbond geometry is found int he current frame (`mol.gro`), otherwise we use a simple translation towards pocket center for Hbond assignment.

 4. **Sub-pharmacophore generation (Subsets of master pharmacophore)**

    Generate subsets of master pharmacophore as: first create an output directory named (let's say) ``pharma``